Kowagaa/RunPy/README.md

 # RunPy
-run in your browser python
+run one python line in your browser